nickfarrow/ethVanGen/README.md

 Bruteforce Ethereum vanity addresses like `0xda66666666c3a809ADA79D93114a3662073cC0`, with ability to search for words from a dictionary and alphanumeric combinations.

+⚠ **Ethereum is a shitcoin** and this repo is code is super inneficient, check out [niceBit](https://github.com/nickfarrow/niceBit) instead for my Bitcoin vanity address generator.

 # Dependencies
 Requires `ethereum` library:
 ```